arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    nrn_sim = ephys.simulators.NrnSimulator()
    cell_model.instantiate_morphology_3d(nrn_sim)

 The model in the example directory ``python/example/single_cell_bluepyopt/l5pc`` was exported using this setting.
 For this reason, we find an axon-replacement morphology and a modified morphology (after performing axon replacement on the original) in the ACC format in that directory.
-The latter can be obtained by setting ``create_mod_acc=True`` as a parameter to ``create_acc``.
+The latter can be obtained by setting ``create_mod_morph=True`` as a parameter to ``create_acc``.
 For a more basic example, consider ``python/example/single_cell_bluepyopt/simplecell``, where no axon replacement is performed and, hence, only the original morphology is exported.

 Load from JSON/ACC
 ------------------